algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 [^contain]: A technology like Docker allow you to run your application in a container that isolates it from the underlying operating system, this way you can ensure that your application works on any system that supports running that container.

 [^rfc]: The [RFC 430](https://github.com/rust-lang/rfcs/blob/master/text/0430-finalizing-naming-conventions.md) is the code convention written by the developers of Rust.

+[^pep]: The [PEP-0008](https://peps.python.org/pep-0008/) is the code convention written by the developers of Python.